trinodb/trino/docs/src/main/sphinx/develop/client-protocol.md

     header in subsequent client requests.
 * - `X-Trino-Set-Authorization-User`
-  - Instructs the client to set the session authorization user in the `X-Trino-Authorization-User` request header in subsequent client requests.
+  - Instructs the client to set the session authorization user in the `X-Trino-User` request header in subsequent client requests.
+    `X-Trino-Original-User` should also be set.
 * - `X-Trino-Reset-Authorization-User`
-  - Instructs the client to remove `X-Trino-Authorization-User` request header in subsequent client requests to reset the authorization user back to the original user.
+  - Instructs the client to reset `X-Trino-User` request header to its original value in subsequent client requests and remove `X-Trino-Original-User` to reset the authorization user back to the original user.
 * - `X-Trino-Set-Session`
   - The value of the `X-Trino-Set-Session` response header is a string of the form *property* = *value*.
 It instructs the client include session property